SayyadSabiha1498/Spark-Java/README.md

 # Spark-Java

-Step 1 : Clone project and do maven install
+Step 1 : Clone project and do maven install.
+Copy the path of jar.

 Step 2 : Now Go to below link and download Apache spark